Quantifying culinary diversity across countries.

 Iconic dishes

-Cyprus is an island country in the Eastern Mediterranean.
-It is the third largest island in the sea, with the Troodos Mountain range in the center.
+Cyprus is the third-largest island in the Mediterranean, with the Troodos Mountain range in the center.
 Cyprus serves as a magnet for travelers seeking relaxation and adventure.

 5 most similar countries by ingredients